davidbhr/CompactionAnalyzer/README.md

-edge = 40                       # Cut off pixels at the edge since values at the border cannot be trusted segmention_thres = 1.0          # for cell segmentation, thres 1 equals normal otsu threshold , change to detect different percentage of bright pixel max_dist = None,                # optional: specify the maximal distance around cell center for the analysis (in px) seg_gaus1, seg_gaus2 = 0.5,100  # 2 gaus filters used for local contrast enhancement for segementation show_segmentation = False        # display the segmentation output to visualze the mask - script wont run further sigma_first_blur  = 0.5         # slight first bluring of whole image before using structure tensor angle_sections = 5              # size of angle sections in degree shell_width =  5/scale          # pixel width of distance shells (px-value=um-value/scale) manual_segmention = False       # manual segmentation of mask by clicking the cell outline plotting = True                 # creates and saves plots additionally to excel files dpi = 200                       # resolution of plots to be stored SaveNumpy = False               # saves numpy arrays for later analysis - might create lots of data norm1,norm2 = 1,99              # contrast spreading for input images  by setting all values below norm1-percentile to zero and
+edge = 40                       # Cut off pixels at the edge since values at the border cannot be trusted segmention_thres = 1.0          # for cell segmentation, thres 1 equals normal otsu threshold , change to detect different percentage of bright pixel max_dist = None,                # optional: specify the maximal distance around cell center for the analysis (in px) seg_gaus1, seg_gaus2 = 0.5,100  # 2 gaus filters used as bandpassfilter for local contrast enhancement; For seg_gaus2 = None a single gauss filter is applied max_dist = None,                # optional: specify the maximal distance around cell center for analysis (in px) regional_max_correction = True, # background correction using regional maxima approach show_segmentation = False ,     # display the segmentation output (script won't run further) sigma_first_blur  = 0.5  ,      # slight first bluring of whole image before appplying the structure tensor angle_sections = 5    ,         # size of angle sections in degree shell_width =  None        ,    # pixel width of distance shells (px-value=um-value/scale) manual_segmention = False    ,  # segmentation of mask by manual clicking the cell outline plotting = True     ,           # creates and saves individual figures additionally to the excel files dpi = 200      ,                # resolution of figures SaveNumpy = False       ,       # saves numpy arrays for later analysis - can create large data files norm1=1,norm2 = 99  ,           # contrast spreading for input images between norm1- and norm2-percentile; values below norm1-percentile are set to zero and
-                                # all values above norm2-percentile to 1
+                                # values above norm2-percentile are set to 1
-seg_invert=False                # if segmentation is inverted (True) dark objects are detected inseated of bright ones seg_iter = 1                    # repetition of closing and dilation steps for segmentation
-segmention_method="otsu"         #  use "otsu" or "yen" or "entropy"  as segmentation method load_segmentation = False        # if true enter the path of the segementation math in path_seg to path_seg = None                  # load in a saved segmentation *.npy - file
+seg_invert=False,               # if segmentation is inverted dark objects are detected inseated of bright objects seg_iter = 1,                   # number of repetitions of  binary closing, dilation and filling holes steps segmention_method="otsu",       # use "otsu", "entropy" or "yen"  as segmentation method segmention_min_area = 1000,     # small bjects below this px-area are removed during cell segmentation load_segmentation = False,      # if True enter the path of the segementation.npy - file in path_seg path_seg = None):               # to load a mask
 ```